Midwife struck off over Shropshire baby's death

 Ms Roberts, who was not present at the hearing, now has 28 days to appeal.

-An NMC investigation found Ms Roberts and another midwife Joanna Young had failed to realise the "urgency" of medical attention needed, during the birth.
+An NMC investigation found Mrs Roberts and another midwife Joanna Young had failed to realise the "urgency" of medical attention needed, during the birth.

-They had both failed to carry out a triage assessment or realise the "urgency" of medical attention needed, after Pippa's mother, Kayleigh, called staff for help because she was worried about her daughter's condition.
+They had both failed to carry out a triage assessment, after Pippa's mother, Kayleigh, called staff for help because she was worried about her daughter's condition.

 A panel concluded Ms Roberts' fitness to practise was impaired.